Niagara Falls WEGO Bus

 The Howard Johnson Hotel by the Falls is thrilled to announce the new WEGO Visitor Transportation System with a dedicated stop right out front of the hotel to serve our guests!

 WEGO will deliver a seamless connection between tourist attractions within the city and Niagara Parks as well as other parts of the city, helping you to experience all that this world-class destination has to offer.
-WEGO is fully accessible and will operate year-round, giving easy, convenient service to travelers from around the globe who visit Niagara Falls.
+WEGO is fully accessible and will operate year-round, giving easy, convenient service to travellers from around the globe who visit Niagara Falls.
 At Niagara Parks, WEGO replaces the familiar fleet of People Mover buses which have operated seasonally for over 26 years.

 WEGO – Routes

 WEGO Blue line – Fallsview Boulevard to Clifton Hill (North/South)

 WEGO Red line – Lundy’s Lane (East/West)

 WEGO Purple line – Downtown Queen Street (Loop)